wilsonz347/finance-tracker/README.md

-# finance-tracker
+# mental-health-tracker
-Finance tracker project for Code for Impact Hackathon 2024
+A mental health tracker for teens (Code for Impact Hackathon 2024)